omerbenda98/server/ReadMe.md

 - It will run the app with node
 - The page will not reload if you make edits.
+- Runs production enviorment using mongos ATLAS.
+- Connection string: "mongodb+srv://admin:Aa123456!@cluster0.u45jsdg.mongodb.net/"

 ### `npm run dev`

 - Runs the app with nodemon
 - The page will reload if you make edits

-- The print at the terminal will be blue with the message:
+The print at the terminal will be blue with the message:

 `server run on: http://localhost:8181/`